HomeDev GuideAPI Reference

 If a Composite WorkflowItem with the specified ID and extension type cannot be found, a WorkflowItemDoesNotExistException occurs.

-In the previous example, the request to retrieve a workflow item is invoked synchronously.
+The previous example invokes the request to retrieve a workflow item synchronously.
 An example of retrieving a workflow item asynchronously using the asynchronous overload with C#'s async and await keywords is described below.

 //...